OracleCloudTw/CloudNative_Mobile/Integrations/303-IntegrationsLab.md

 ![](images/303/42.integration.tracking.png)

 31. The **Business Identifiers for Tracking** dialog window is shown.
-    Business identifier is required for runtime transaction tracking on messages, espeically when hundreds and thousands of messages running thru ICS.
+    Business identifier is required for runtime transaction tracking on messages, espeically when hundreds and thousands of messages running thru OIC.
     Notice the tracking business identifiers: `customerid`, `offerid` and `productid` have already been mapped.
 The screen looks like below.
 	Click `Cancel` button at the bottom on review completion of tracking setup to close the dialog.

 ![](images/303/43.integration.tracking.identifier1.png)

-32. Click `Save` and `Close` buttons respectively to go back to ICS dashboard main screen.
+32. Click `Save` and `Close` buttons respectively to go back to OIC dashboard main screen.

 ![](images/303/43.integration.edit.done.png)